 Traditionally a paper or cardboard flap attached to the right back pocket to indicate differences in size, finishing, fabrics and shapes.
 Also used as a marketing gimmick, it often featured illustrations that referred to a specific theme associated with that specific model, like Westerns.

 Wide-cut pants, with a low-slung waist, a very low crotch and the polar opposite of skinny jeans.
-The oversized models were initially especially popular among skaters and in hiphop scenes.
-It supposedly originated in American prisons were prisoners wore their oversized overalls but were not allowed belts.
+The oversized models were initially especially popular among skaters and in hip-hop scenes.
+It supposedly originated in American prisons where prisoners wore their oversized overalls but were not allowed belts.

 It is said these models were first spotted with US navy men wearing the bell-shaped pants, although clothing could vary per ship.
-The bell-bottoms were extremely popular during the 1960s and ‘70s, it had a tight waist and thighs but flared below the knees.
-This gave the jeans a vague resemblance to the shape of a bell, which is supposedly how the name Bellbottoms was coined.
-Around the same time, this particular model was also very popular among German carpenters who wore them to prevent sawdust from getting into their shoes.
+The bell-bottoms were extremely popular during the 1960s and 70s, it had a tight waist and thighs, but flared below the knees.
+This gave the jeans a vague resemblance to the shape of a bell, which is supposedly how the name.

 As the name indicates, these were placed around the waist to hold a belt.
-They replaced the suspender buttons around the 1920s to supply the trend of belts that emerged after the WWI.
-Most jeans have five loops, but some brands like Wrangler have seven, for extra support.
+They replaced the suspender buttons 1920s to supply the trend of belts that emerged after the World War I. Most jeans have five loops, but some brands like Wrangler have seven, for extra support.

-This term denotes a collector’s item from the Levi’s range.
-Prior to 1971, all Levi’s jeans and jackets featured a red tab with an uppercase “E” and are now much sought after for their exposed selvage, ring fabric and XX denim.
+This term denotes collector’s item from the LS&CO range.
+Prior to 1971, all LS&CO jeans and jackets featured a red tab with an embroidered uppercase ‘E’ and are now much sought after by collectors.

 A chemical that is needed in the process of fading denim.
 Typically, either sodium hydrochloride or potassium permanganate is used.